-If you find yourself with a little more time on your hands these days, there’s always work to be done.
+Now that we’re mostly stuck at home, we probably have a little more time on our hands, and there’s always work to be done.
 This is especially so for the homeowner, whose to-do list never quite feels complete.

-Whether you live in a house or an apartment, there are small projects you can knock out that often get overlooked or buried beneath under priorities during normal times.
+Whether you live in a house or an apartment, there are small projects you can knock out that often get overlooked or buried beneath other priorities during normal times.
 Here are some to think about as you settle into what’s looking like at least several more solid weeks of full-on quarantine.
-And note that they’re all quite simple and don’t involve heavy machinery or over-the-top tools, so crack a bottle of wine or make yourself a cocktail before you get started.
+And note that these projects are quite simple and don’t involve heavy machinery or over-the-top tools, so crack a bottle of wine or make yourself a cocktail before you get started.

 Grow Some Plants